Relintai/pandemonium_engine_docs/03_usage/20_export/12_exporting_for_android.md

 keytool -keyalg RSA -genkeypair -alias androiddebugkey -keypass android -keystore debug.keystore -storepass android -dname "CN=Android Debug,O=Android,C=US" -validity 9999 -deststoretype pkcs12
 ```

 This will create a `debug.keystore` file in your current directory.
-You should move it to a memorable location such as `%USERPROFILE%\.android\`, because you will need its location in a later step.
-For more information on `keytool` usage, see `this Q&A article ( https://pandemoniumengine.org/qa/21349/jdk-android-file-missing )`.
+You should move it to a
+memorable location such as `%USERPROFILE%\.android\`, because you will need its location in a later step.
+For more information on `keytool` usage, see [this Q&A article](https://godotengine.org/qa/21349/jdk-android-file-missing).

 ## Setting it up in Pandemonium